Niadevv/N-API/README.md

 - Gradle, for not letting me download more than a few dependencies, thus making me unable to use Forge as of 1.7.2 and prompting me to make N-API.
 - My fingers, for putting up with the 100,000+ lines of code added over the course of N-API's development.
-- Anyone who has made a suggestion for a future or submitting a Issue on the N-API Github.
+- Anyone who has made a suggestion for a future or submitting a Issue on the N-API Github, or made a pull request.
+You've all in some way helped me :D
 - FML, for being a major inspiration and who's source has helped me in times of need.
 By the way, I didn't copy paste any code from FML to my knowledge, don't worry CPW.
 - Whatever motivated me to work on N-API as long as I have so far, because this is my most/longest developed project to date.